input-output-hk/partner-chains-smart-contracts/docs/DistributedSet.md

   it appears that this problem exists there as well (but was never resolved).

-We'll discuss some minor details here.
+Some minor details are discussed here.

 Graphically, the last 4 steps are verifying that as input to the transaction,